MicrosoftDocs/windows-dev-docs/hub/dev-drive/index.md

 ms.author: mattwoj
 manager: jken
 ms.topic: article
-ms.date: 09/05/2023
+ms.date: 09/26/2023
 ---

-# Set up a Dev Drive on Windows 11 (Public Preview)
+# Set up a Dev Drive on Windows 11

 **Dev Drive** is a new form of storage volume available to improve performance for key developer workloads.

 Dev Drive builds on [ReFS](/windows-server/storage/refs/refs-overview) technology to employ targeted file system optimizations and provide more control over storage volume settings and security, including trust designation, antivirus configuration, and administrative control over what filters are attached.

-See the blog post: [Dev Drive for Performance Improvements in Visual Studio and Dev Boxes]( https://aka.ms/vsdevdrive) for some average improvement measurements across common dev operations.
+See the blog post: [Dev Drive for Performance Improvements in Visual Studio and Dev Boxes](https://aka.ms/vsdevdrive) for some average improvement measurements across common dev operations.

-> [!IMPORTANT]
-> Dev Drive is currently only available via public preview (see [prerequisities](#prerequisites)).
-Some information relating to this prerelease product may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ## How to set up a Dev Drive